ShardianLabs/EphemeralNet/README.md

 # Query the status of the running daemon
 eph status

-# Store a file with a 3600-second TTL
+# Store a file with a 3600-second TTL (computes PoW automatically when required)
 eph store secrets.bin --ttl 3600

 # Retrieve a file using an eph:// manifest (auto-names when targeting a directory)